Learn how property taxes are calculated, including assessed value, exemptions, and tax rates by state.

-Once you have your assessed or fair market value (minus any applicable exemptions or reductions) and the tax or levy/millage rate, covert this rate into a percentage if it hasn't been converted already and then multiply your assessed value by the tax rate.
-This will give you the dollar amount you owe in taxes.
+Once you have your assessed or fair market value (minus any applicable exemptions or reductions) and the tax or levy/millage rate, convert this rate into a percentage if it hasn't been converted already, and then multiply your assessed value by the tax rate.

 How to Calculate Property Taxes in Texas

-Assessed Value - Exemptions =Taxable Value
+Assessed Value - Exemptions = Taxable Value

-Taxable Value x Tax Rate =Property Tax Total
+Taxable Value x Tax Rate = Property Tax Total

 How to Calculate Property Taxes in Georgia

-Fair Market Value x 40%= Assessed Value
+Fair Market Value x 40% = Assessed Value

-Assessed Value - Exemptions= Taxable Value
+Assessed Value - Exemptions = Taxable Value

-Taxable Value x Tax Rate= Taxes Due
+Taxable Value x Tax Rate = Taxes Due

 How to Calculate Property Taxes in Washington